2017 Chief Legal Officer Leadership Forum

-Argyle Executive Forum is bringing together leading senior legal executives for our annual Chief Legal Officer Forum in New York City.
-Throughout a full day of thought leadership content and networking, we will focus on the most pressing issues that legal executives are facing in 2017, with an agenda geared specifically towards General Counsels, Chief Legal Officers, Chief Compliance Officers, as well as Deputy GCs, Assistant GCs, Corporate Secretaries, and VPs of Compliance, Legal, Ethics, and M&A in a leadership role.
-Topics will include:
+Argyle Executive Forum is bringing together leading senior legal executives for our annual Chief Legal Officer Forum in Chicago.
+Throughout a full day of thought leadership content and networking, we will focus on the most pressing issues that legal executives are facing in 2017.
+With a program geared specifically towards leaders in legal, compliance, ethics, and M&A, key themes we will explore include:

 - How economic, geopolitical, and regulatory changes are impacting the global business landscape in 2017, particularly with regards to regulation and compliance

 - Effectively identifying and communicating top areas of risk to the management team

 - Understanding how the GC’s role will continue to evolve with regards to global data privacy management and the modern security environment

 - Driving effectiveness and efficiency as a modern in-house lawyer

 - Predictions on the M&A landscape and how leading GCs are driving strategic alliances and divestitures

 - How to build and maintain an effective ethics program